li-mc/MBTA/README.md

 ### Summary
 This is a small program that queries the open-source MBTA API (https://www.mbta.com/developers/v3-api) and uses it to answer questions about the rail lines (Light Rail and Heavy Rail).

-### Demo
-A demo program (NavigatorDemo.py) is provided that prints some sample output demonstrating how the program works.
-Use a command prompt/terminal to navigate to the containing folder, then run **```python NavigatorDemo.py```**.
-A screenshot of the output is attached at the end of this page.

 ### Data
 The MBTA API allows for retrieval of rich data related to bus and train line scheduling, stop locations, alerts, facilities, and more.
 We focus on the limited scope of Light and Heavy Rail line Routes and Stops.
 Colloquially, a _Route_ is a train line: the Red Line, Blue Line, Orange Line, Mattapan Trolley, and Green Lines B, C, D, and E. The Green Line branches are treated as separate Routes, while the Red Line branches are referred to by the same Red Line designation.
 While technically contiguous with the Red Line on maps of the MBTA, the Mattapan Trolley is an independent Route that runs between Ashmont and Mattapan.